This no-knead bread takes only 15 minutes of your time and does the rest on its own! You’ll have freshly baked homemade bread with no hassle!

 Instructions

-- Mix the dough.
-The night before, mix dry ingredients together and then add water, mix ingredients until the dough comes together.
-Cover with plastic wrap and let sit for 12-24 hours on the counter top.
+- The night before baking the bread, combine the flour, salt, and dry yeast.
+Then, add the water and mix until the dough comes together.
+Cover with plastic wrap and let it sit for 12-24 hours at room temperature.

-- The next the dough should be wet and bubbly.
-Generously flour your hands and baking sheet.
-Take the dough (if it sticks, flour your hands more) and form a round shape.
+- When the dough is wet and bubbly, you are ready for the next step.
+Generously flour your hands and a baking sheet.
+Remove the dough (if it sticks, flour your hands more) and form it into a round shape.

-- Place it on a baking sheet and sprinkle a generous amount of flour on it.
-Cover it with a towel and let the dough rise in a warm place for about an hour.
+- Place the dough on the baking sheet and sprinkle a generous amount of flour on top.
+Cover with a towel and let the dough rise in a warm place for about an hour.

-- Preheat the oven to 450 °F. You will need to have 2 racks in the oven.
-Pour 2 cups of water in the deep cooking sheet and place it on a lower level, inside your oven.
-This will make the bread crispy and give it a better rise.
-Place the bread on the top level.
-Remove water from the oven after 10 minutes.
+- Preheat the oven to 450°F, and make sure there are two racks in the oven.
+Pour two cups of water into a deep dish or rimmed baking sheet and place it on the lower rack.
+Place the baking sheet with dough on the upper rack.
+Remove the water from the oven after 10 minutes.

-- Keep on baking the bread for another 30 minutes or until golden crispy brown.
+- Continue baking the bread for another 30 minutes or until it is golden brown and crispy on top!

 Hey Natasha, I used to make this bread recipe few years back.
 Loved it!